 "It all focuses upon the American legal ability for an individual to be only depicted with their permission, which in practice means payment of a fee.

 "But Noriega isn't a US citizen or even a resident.
-This means that his legal claim becomes questionable, because it's unclear on what legal basis he can actually bring a case against Activision."'Enemy of the state'
+This means that his legal claim becomes questionable, because it's unclear on what legal basis he can actually bring a case against Activision."

 In Activision's video game, Noriega initially helps the CIA capture a Nicaraguan terrorist, but later turns on the Americans and is hunted himself.